 Dilliwalo ki baat hi kuch alag hai.
 From their chaal to baal, they stand out from the crowd with everything they do.
-If you still have trouble spotting a Delhiite when you are out there exploring the world, then this blog is for you.
+If you still have trouble spotting a Delhiite when you are out there exploring the world, then this is the right page for you.
 Here’s how you can tell if someone you met while catching your flight at the airport, exploring insightful monuments and shopping streets or tickling tastebuds at famous restaurants is from Delhi or not.

 Have you ever recognized any Delhiite?

-It’s not that they intend to end every other sentence with BC, but they can’t help it.
+It’s not that Delhiites intend to end every other sentence with BC, but they can’t help it.

 Bargaining to inke khoon me hai

-Delhiites are brought up in markets like Sarojini, Janpath and Kamla Nagar.
+Delhiites are brought up in the famous markets of Delhi like Sarojini, Janpath and Kamla Nagar.
 That’s why there are no better bargainers than these people.
 They can easily bring down anything from 1000 bucks straight to 300 bucks.
 So, if you see someone haggling at a showroom, just know you have found a Dilliwala.

 Aur Jugaad bhi

 Jab ghee seedhi ungli se na nikle, to ungli tedi karni padti hai.
 But Delhizens don’t stop there!
-They know how to get things done and you will be surprised with how they do it.
+They know how to get things done, and you will be surprised with how they do it.
 From getting cheap flights booked for their trip to grabbing the best deals on every stuff, Delhiites are just too good.

 They are true-blue foodies